 This course will introduce qualitative and mixed methods and their relevance to rigorous public health research and practice.
 This course places a strong emphasis on qualitative data analysis as an integral dimension of the mixed-methods approach.
 The first part of the course will describe contexts for and types of qualitative research questions, introduce frameworks, study designs and sampling approaches in qualitative research, and apply methods for data collection and analysis.
 The second part of this course focuses on mixed methods research and the integration of quantitative measures of magnitude and frequency with qualitative measures of meaning to produce rich contextual understandings of complex behaviors, cultures, and characteristics.
 The third part of the course focuses on strength of evidence, distinguishes and draws parallels between implementation and discovery science; and describes alternative study designs in the context of implementation science.

 Stephanie Farquhar, Env. and Occ.
-Health Sciences; Health Services
+Health Sciences; Health Systems and Population Health

 Arianna Rubin Means, Global Health

 Winter, 3 credits